-- This SPD applies to coverage only, and does not restrict your ability to receive healthcare services that are not, or might not be, covered. - You cannot receive multiple coverage under the Plan because you are connected with more than one Employer or you are both a member and a dependent. - In the event of a misstatement of any fact affecting your coverage under the Plan, the true facts will be used to determine the coverage in force. - This SPD describes the main features of the Plan.
-If you have any questions about the terms of the Plan or about the proper payment of benefits, contact Aetna or the Benefit Fund. - A claim must be submitted to Aetna, in writing.
-It must give proof of the nature and extent of the loss.
+- This SPD applies to coverage only and does not restrict your ability to receive healthcare services that are not, or might not be, covered. - If you are connected to more than one Employer or you are both a member and a dependent, you are subject to the same conditions and limitations as a member with one Employer. - In the event of a misstatement of any fact affecting your coverage under the Plan, the true facts will be used to determine the coverage in force. - This SPD describes the main features of the Plan.
+If you have any questions about the terms of the Plan or about the proper payment of benefits, contact Aetna or the Benefit Fund.